What does the drug do?

 The trial design included a criteria used to determine if the trial was a success (or not) which is called a a ‘responder’ analysis.
 Initially the rate of MND progression of each person is measured using the ALS Functional Rating Scale-Revised (ALSFRS-R) over 6 month to give each person a quantified level of MND progression.
 If a person in the trial was to be classed as a ‘responder’ following the NurOwn treatment then their rate of ALSFRS-R would need to reduce by a minimum of 1.25 points per month i.e. their rate of physical decline due to MND slows down.
 It is then possible to count how many people ‘responded’ in the treatment group versus those in the placebo group.

 Further, it was reported that that NurOwn treatment resulted in an increase of neurotrophic biomarkers and reduction in neurodegenerative and neuroinflammatory biomarkers when compared to the placebo group, which is aligned with what the trial hoped to achieve.
+NurOwn did demonstrate the anticipated significant increase in neurotrophic factors, such as VEGF and decrease in neuroinflammatory markers like MCP-1, and a trend (not statistically significant) towards decrease in NfL.
+You can read more here.
 Follow up analysis will investigate whether these biomarker results, in addition to further analysis of the pre-specified subgroup of those with early disease, can reveal any additional information.
 You can read more about the trial here and the results here.

-Brainstorm has used an Expanded Access Program (EAP) for participants less severely affected by MND, as measured by the ALSFRS-R, who completed the Phase 3 clinical trial.
-Eligible participants are now able to access a total of 9 doses.
-Data is continued to be collected in this EAP to better understand the potential benefits of longer term treatment.
+Brainstorm used an Expanded Access Program (EAP) for participants less severely affected by MND, as measured by the ALSFRS-R, who completed the Phase 3 clinical trial.
+Eligible participants were able to access a total of 9 doses.
+Data was collected in this EAP to better understand the potential benefits of longer term treatment.
 You can read more about the EAP here.

 A correction to the data published in Muscle and Nerve in December 2021 was announced in August 2022.
 Analysis in the original publication used an incorrect model.
 This correction had an impact on one of the secondary endpoints, average change from baseline in ALSFRS-R, in the pre-specified subgroup of participants with a baseline score of at least 35.
 The data showed a statistically significant treatment difference of more than 2 points of those on NurOwn compared to those on placebo for that subgroup.
 You can read the correction here.

 In August 2022, BrainStorm announced they were submitting a Biologics License Application (BLA) to the U.S. Food and Drug Agency (FDA) for the approval of Nurown for the treatment of MND.
-The FDA declined to consider the approval but have now agreed to hold a Advisory Committee Meeting for NurOwn through the FDA's File over Protest route.
-The meeting will be held on the 27th September, with a final decision to made by 8 December 2023.
+The FDA held an Advisory Committee Meeting for NurOwn through the FDA's File over Protest route.
+The committee decided that the available data did not support the approval of NurOwn.

 Latest News